-Copyright © 1980 by The Institute of Electrical and Electronics Engineers, Inc.
+Copyright (c) 1980 by The Institute of Electrical and Electronics Engineers, Inc.

-This material is posted here with permission of The Institute of Electrical and Electronics Engineers, Inc. Such permission of The Institute of Electrical and Electronics Engineers, Inc.'s endorsement of any of PDS's products or services.
+This material is posted here with permission of The Institute of Electrical and Electronics Engineers, Inc. Such permission of The Institute of Electrical and Electronics Engineers, Inc. does not in any way imply The Institute of Electrical and Electronics Engineers, Inc.'s endorsement of any of PDS's products or services.
 Internal or personal use of this material is permitted.
 However, permission to reprint/republish this material for advertising or promotional purposes or for creating new collective works for resale or redistribution must be obtained from The Institute of Electrical and Electronics Engineers, Inc.